openharmony/arkcompiler_runtime_core/static_core/docs/runtime-compiled_code-interaction.md

 The runtime can create several kinds of stack frames.
 But all the frames of managed code must have the structure described in [Compiled code stack frame](#compiled-code-stack-frame).

 ### Interpreter stack frame
-Interpreter stack frame is decribed by `panda::Frame` class.
+Interpreter stack frame is decribed by `ark::Frame` class.
 The class has fields to store virtual registers and a pointer to the previous stack frame.
 All the consecutive interpreter stack frames are organized into a linked list.
-The field `panda::Frame::prev_` contains a pointer to the previous interpreter (or compiled bridge) frame.
+The field `ark::Frame::prev_` contains a pointer to the previous interpreter (or compiled bridge) frame.

 ### Compiled code stack frame
 Each compiled function is responsible to reserve stack frame for its purpose and then release it when the function doesn't need it.